DmytroHutnyk/notes_manager/README.md

   java -jar build/libs/notes_app-0.0.1-SNAPSHOT.jar
   ```
 ### 5. Known issues
-In order for notes list to be updated page must be reloaded due to the Thymeleaf static rendering.
+The notes list does not update automatically due to Thymeleaf’s static rendering.
+Users need to manually refresh the page to see the latest changes.